Tonycrypter/Deidara/README.md

-# Dedara a multitread subdoamin enumeration tool in python
+# Deidara a multitread subdoamin enumeration tool in python